 The government is giving banks and other lenders financial support so that they can deal with issuing loans under the CBIL scheme– and:

-1) 80% security guarantee should make them easy to get
+1) 80% security guarantee and hence easier to get than an ordinary loan

 2) 12-month interest holiday, paid for by the government